InfeCtlll3/durandal/index.rst

 Additional info
 ---------------
 This was customized to work with https://dotahotkeys.com page format.
-In case you with to customize for your nginx webserver, you can fork it or just PM me at contato.carmando@gmail.com.
+In case you wish to customize for your nginx webserver, you can fork it or just PM me at contato.carmando@gmail.com.

 ps.: It also has a iplocation.net wrapper in order to grab information on the ip address that accessed the site.